-Preventing physical and virtual unauthorised access to the data and access to, or use of, the information system where the data is stored.
+Preventing physical and logical unauthorised access to the data and access to, or use of, the information system where the data is stored.

 Monitoring of transmissions, transport and availability of the data.

-Under the 2002 Act there is no requirement to notify personal data security breaches to data subjects or the national regulator.
-However, if requested by the National Commission, a description of these measures, and of any subsequent major change to these measures, must be communicated within 15 days of its request.
+Under the Data Protection Law, there is no requirement to notify personal data security breaches to data subjects or the national regulator.
+However, a description of measures, and of any subsequent major change to these measures, must be communicated to the CNPD within 15 days on request.

-However, the 2005 Act provides that in the event of violation of personal data, the provider of electronic communications services must promptly inform the Luxembourg national authority of the violation.
-When the violation of personal data is likely to adversely affect the personal data or privacy of a subscriber or an individual, the provider must also notify the subscriber or individual concerned of the violation without unnecessary delay.
+When the violation of personal data is likely to adversely affect the personal data or privacy of a subscriber or an individual, the provider must also notify the subscriber or individual concerned of such violation without unnecessary delay.

-Notification to the data subject is not required if the provider can prove to the National Commission that he has implemented appropriate technological protective measures to the data concerned.
+However, the notification to the data subject is not required if the provider can provide to the CNPD that he has implemented appropriate technological protective measures to the data concerned by the security breach.

 Processing by third parties

-Only act on the sole instructions of the data controller.
+Will act only on instructions from the data controller.

 Are subject to the same obligations to their own subcontractors.

-Data controllers must choose subcontractors that provide sufficient guarantees for the security measures to be implemented for the data processing.
+The data controller must choose subcontractors that provide sufficient guarantees with regards to the security measures to be implemented.

-The 2005 Act transposes Directive 2009/136/EC on consumer protection and users' rights in relation to the processing of personal data and the protection of privacy in electronic communications (Citizens' Rights Directive).
-Under the 2005 Act, storing information, or gaining access to information already stored, in the terminal equipment of a subscriber or user is only permitted if the subscriber or user concerned has given his consent, having been provided with clear and comprehensive information, among others, about the purposes of the processing.
+The Law of 2005 provides that the storage of information or the gaining of access to information already stored, in the terminal equipment of a subscriber or user, is only permitted if the subscriber or user has given his consent, having been provided with clear and comprehensive information (that is, about the purposes of the processing).

-In addition, the 2005 Act expressly specifies that:
+The Law of 2005 also expressly specifies that:

 The methods of providing information and offering the right to refuse must be as user-friendly as possible.

-Where it is technically possible and effective, the user's consent to processing can be expressed by appropriate browser or other application settings.
+Where it is technically possible and effective, the user's consent to processing may be expressed through appropriate browser or other application settings.

 The sending of unsolicited electronic commercial communications is regulated by two different Acts:

-The Act of 14 August 2000 on electronic commerce, dealing with the sending of communications by a provider of information society services (E-commerce Act).
+The Law of 14 August 2000 on electronic commerce, dealing with the sending of communications by a provider of information society services (Law on E-commerce).

-According to the E-commerce Act, any provider must obtain prior consent from its potential customers before sending unsolicited commercial communications.
-When providers obtain the electronic addresses of their customers within the framework of a sale of a product or service, they can use these e-mail addresses and send commercial communications to customers by electronic means.
+When providers obtain the electronic addresses of their customers through the sale of a product or service, such providers may use these e-mail addresses for commercial or marketing purposes and, notably, send commercial communication to such customers by electronic means.
 However, providers must allow their customers to oppose, free of charge, the use of their electronic address.
-Customers must be able to oppose this use at the time of the collection of their e-mail address and during the receipt of any new commercial communications.
+Customers must be able to oppose such use at the time of the collection of their e-mail address and during the reception of any new commercial communications.

 Any unsolicited electronic commercial communications must comply with the following conditions: